+Student Organizations

-15 Student Organization Policies15.1 Definition of Student Organization
+I. Definition of Student Organization

-A student organization is defined as a group of at least 7 undergraduate and/or graduate students in good academic standing that have a common purpose in alignment with the mission of the University of New Hampshire that has been recognized by the Memorial Union & Student Activities department.
+A student organization is defined as a group of matriculating undergraduate and/or graduate students who have a common purpose in alignment with the mission of the University of New Hampshire that has been recognized by the Memorial Union & Student Activities department.

-15.2 Other Recognized Groups of Students
+II.
+Other Recognized Groups of Students

-UNH recognizes other groups on-campus.
-Although these groups are not student organizations, they must comply with their own standards, bylaws, and/or constitutions, University policies, and all applicable Federal, State, and local laws in order to maintain their recognition.
+UNH recognizes other groups on-campus as outlined below.
+Although these groups are not student organizations, these groups must maintain governing documents that comply University policies and all applicable Federal, State, and local laws in order to retain their recognition within their respective units.